MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 ## Exclusions

 > [!NOTE]
-> Available in version 101.98.71 or newer.
+> Available in version `101.98.71` or later.

-Tamper Protection prevents any macOS process from making changes to Microsoft Defender's assets or killing Microsoft Defender's processes.
+Tamper protection prevents any macOS process from making changes to Microsoft Defender's assets or stopping Microsoft Defender's processes.
 Protected assets include installation and configuration files.

 Internally, Microsoft Defender makes exceptions to certain macOS processes, under certain circumstances.
 As an example, macOS can upgrade Defender's package, if Tamper Protection verifies the packages authenticity.